hello-week/hello-week/docs/v2/guide/installation.md

-# Getting Started
+# Installation

-Welcome to the Hello Week documentation!
+There are a few different ways to install the Hello Week library.

-## Installation
+## Package Manager

 Hello Week is available on [NPM](https://www.npmjs.com/) or [Yarn](https://yarnpkg.com/).
 You'll first need to install Hello Week `core` package as well as any plugins.